Dynamics of the occulted body

 – Anaxagoras

 I am a dancer; my body and its movement are the material for my art and practice, the medium of dance.
 Movement arises mysteriously, at the very source of life and before even a self forms.
-Butô, which translates as ‘dance steps,’ is unique amongst dance forms, perhaps most markedly in the way movement is discovered or evoked in the dancer, who is continuously engaged in pushing the bodymind into the eremos, the wilderness and borderlands, where one encounters oneself as a stranger, as enemy, ancestor, animal, as elemental force, as a shape dredged from the primal ocean.
+Butô, which translates as ‘dance steps,’ is unique amongst dance forms, perhaps most markedly in the way movement is discovered or evoked in the dancer, continuously engaged in pushing the bodymind into the eremos, the wilderness and borderlands, where one encounters oneself as a stranger, as enemy, ancestor, animal, as elemental force, as a shape dredged from the primal ocean.
 Butô is engendered by the living body confronting death.
 As one of my teachers, Ko Murobushi, wrote ‘the smell of the corpse makes life stand out, stand out desperately.
 The origin of butô is in the intensity of this stance.’
 (Murobushi, ‘Hinagata’ Works 1972 – 2013.
 Ko&Edge Co.
 2014).
 We are born to this visceral and vital struggle; becoming aware that it is a dance, the dance, in time.

 Counter to this experience of the closeness of death, and stilling of movement, is an exultant delight in unrestrained movement, and the experience of the fullness of sensual being.
 The other element of my practice concerns Babalon.
 Without going into the detail of my magical and occult practice, which I have touched on elsewhere, this work is very much grounded in the retrieval of the body and its inherent potentials from the bonds that have been put on it.
 Babalon is naked, unconditioned power; female sexual response and the female orgasm evince this power in its inexhaustible variety, its unquenchable fire – although it is a force in which all participate and in which all are burned.
 It is a work that leads to an intimate knowledge of the occulted body; its subtle anatomy; and its role in sorcery, divination and the cultivation of sexual and erotic energy.
 It is a work which, like the practice of buto, utterly immerses one in the experience of the flesh, and through which one touches and comes to experience the world as ‘flesh.’
 (Merleau-Ponty, The Visible and the Invisible, 1968)